 I also said that there was a chance some of the crew, my guess 10 or 15 members, possibly a few more, may have gone ahead and disembarked in Sonora, Mexico taking their share of the gold with them figuring when the war ended they would slip across the border into the U.S. and simply blend in with returning G.I.s or released German POWs.
 In preparation they apparently moved the bulk of their gold from Mexico onto the U.S side.
 That is where or how SOME of the rumors of Nazi gold being stashed in the desert may have originated.
 However, as you can see it could not have been very much and it wasn't Nazi gold per se' but actually Japanese gold on route to Germany intended as payment to the Reich.
 It just never made it that far.

-As is easily apparent, my more admirable idea of having found physical proof of a connection between the Zuni and ancient Japanese lying in amongst a bunch of trinkets and old watches in some obscure shop in Jerome quickly went by the wayside, instead adding more credibility and strength to the stories of German submarines in the Sea of Cortez, most likely the U-196, and stashes of, even though it wasn't, Nazi gold hidden away in the desert.
+As is easily apparent, my more admirable idea of having found physical proof of a connection between the Zuni and ancient Japanese laying in amongst a bunch of trinkets and old watches in some obscure shop in Jerome quickly went by the wayside, instead adding more credibility and strength to the stories of German submarines in the Sea of Cortez, most likely the U-196, and stashes of, even though it wasn't, Nazi gold hidden away in the desert.